PeterMarshall29/book1/_sources/jupyternotebooks/char_and_string.md

 `char` is an integral type - all characters have a corresponding integer value, and arithmetic operations can be applied.

-For 8-bit representations like `char`, the integer value run from 0 to 255.
+For 8-bit representations like `char`, the integer values run from 0 to 255.

-The character '1' has the integer value of 49.

-Being next in sequence, the character '2' has the integer value 50.
+The character '1' has the integer value of 49, and being next in sequence, the character '2' has the integer value 50.

 The values of all `char` characters can be found [here](https://en.cppreference.com/w/cpp/language/ascii.html).